New Intermittent Fasting Research Results

 Further lifespan studies on primates (non-human) and mice showed consistent results of a longer lifespan under intermittent fasting.

-As demonstrated in both humans and animals, most of the other health advantages of food restriction are not essentially a consequence of decreased production of free radicals or loss of weight, as previously thought.
+As demonstrated in humans and animals, most of the other health advantages of food restriction are not essentially a consequence of decreased production of free radicals or weight loss, as previously thought.

 Periodic food abstinence instead reconciles cellular responses exceedingly integrated into the body organs.
 The action reduces inflammation, increases stress tolerance, and improves glucose homeostasis.